 The guy dies for you, turns you into a bear to teach you a life lesson, and is a friggin’ eagle, which is awesome, yet you can’t even give him a verbal cameo?
 Nice.
 I will give some slack here as to why Kenai’s other brother, Denahi, makes no appearance as his voice actor committed suicide before this movie was created.
 However, he can still be mentioned.

 We get our first sad song as they go their separate ways.
 It’s actually a very good song.
 Much more memorable than the songs we’ve been given.
-It has a nice somber tone and melody that fits the mood right.
-I wouldn’t say it’s as good as “No way out” but I’d still download it.
+It has a nice somber tone and melody that fits the mood well.
+I wouldn’t say it’s as good as ‘No way out’ but I still like it.

 Koda and Kenai reach some food while Nita reunites with her family and prepares for her wedding.